Chiropractic Care FAQs

-As with any form of medical treatment there are possible risks, however chiropractic is considered to be safe and Dr Broe has an outstanding safety record.
+As with any form of medical treatment there are possible risks, however chiropractic is considered to be safe and Dr Broe (Doctor of Chiropractic) has an outstanding safety record.
 A recent study involving 50,000 patients with neck symptoms treated over a 6 week period demonstrated only minor transient adverse reactions.
 All chiropractors must be registered with the government statutory regulatory body, the General Chiropractic Council.
 Dr Broe undergoes regular professional knowledge and skills updates as part of his regulation commitment.

 How long does a treatment session take?

 The first consultation takes, on average, about 45 minutes.
 Further visits will last between 15 to 30 minutes depending on the condition and treatment that you need.

 Your recovery is dependent on many factors, each case is assessed individually as no two problems are entirely the same.
 The number of treatments will depend upon the severity of the condition, the length of time you have had it and your own commitment to any rehabilitative exercises and treatment visits which may be recommended.